GPGN-268/GPGN268-CORE/assignments/FP00-guideliness.md

 	- Summarize your main findings and their significance.
  	- Suggest areas for future research that could build on your findings.
 	- Acknowledgments: Thank those who have supported your group project if applicable (any peers, friends, mentors, other faculty, etc.)
-	- Keep your presentation under 10 min so there is planty time for questions from the audience.
 	- **Have fun!** This is your opportunity to showcase all the hard work you have put into your research project.

--   There will be time for Q&A/discussion and feedback after each presentation
--   I expect active engagement from the entire class.
-Part of your final project grade is based on participation asking questions and providing feedback to the other groups.
+### ⬆️ Upload your recording to Canvas by April 25th, 11:59 PM

+-   After you have your .mp4 file with your presentation recording, head to the [Canvas discussion board](https://elearning.mines.edu/courses/63978/discussion_topics) and search for the topic corresponding to your group.
+Then, upload your video to the discussion as a file attachment (note that only the group leader needs to do this)
--   A couple of days before our project presentation session, please enable read access on your repo, so others in the class can see your great work, and learn from what you’ve done!
+-   After you upload your video presentation, please enable read access on your final project repo on GitHub, so others in the class can see your great work, and learn from what you’ve done!
 	-   Open the “Settings” tab near the top of your repo
 	-   Select “Manage Access” on the left side
 	-   Click the green “Invite teams or people”